run-x/opta-docs/content/en/Features/jobs/db_migration.md

-This approach, while more explicit, does require the user to have knowledge of Kubernetes jobs, and to manually connect the required database secrets from the secret set up for the k8s service link (**DO NOT** reference the db creds as direct environment variables-- they will be very visible).
+This approach, while more explicit, does require the user to have knowledge of Kubernetes jobs, and to manually connect the required database secrets from the secret set up for the k8s service link (**DO NOT** reference the db creds as direct environment variables as they will be very visible-- note how in the examples we referred to the Kubernetes secrets created by the k8s service linking).
 The user will additionally need to update the `nameOverride` field for each run as each job run must have a new name (they can streamline this via [input variables](/features/input-variables)).
 If these difficulties are manageable, then this approach offers a more formalized solution.